Hiking Four Mile Trail in Yosemite National Park.

 When the upper section of the trail is closed for winter, this is the turnaround point.
 You will see a closed gate.

-When it isn’t closed, then continue hiking up a few more switchbacks until you reach a junction at the 3.1-mile mark.
+When it isn’t closed, then continue hiking up a few more switchbacks until you reach a junction at the 3.1-mile (5-km) mark.

 Man sitting on a rock at an unnamed viewpoint off Four Mile Trail looking at Half Dome in Yosemite National Park.